apache/arrow/format/Layout.md

 equal to the slot width multiplied by the array length.
 For bit-packed types, the size is rounded up to the nearest byte.

-The associated null bitmask (for nullable types) is contiguously allocated (as described above) but does not need to be adjacent in memory to the values buffer.
+The associated validity bitmap (for nullable types) is contiguously allocated (as described above) but does not need to be adjacent in memory to the values buffer.

 (diagram not to scale)